Percutaneous Tibial Nerve Stimulation

 The sessions can be done in a doctor’s office.
 You will be sitting with at least one leg raised.
 A small needle is inserted through the skin by the ankle.
 A small sticky pad will be placed near the bottom of the foot.
 Both the needle and the pad are attached by wires to a device.
 Gentle electrical pulses are sent through the needle while you rest.

 When the treatment is done, the needle and pad will be removed.
-PTNS will need to be repeated.
-It is generally done once a week for 12 weeks.
+The process will need to be repeated.
+It is often done once a week for 12 weeks.
 It may take up to 6 sessions before symptoms start to improve.
-Once improvement is seen, maintenance sessions may be needed.
+Sessions may be needed to keep up the benefits after improvements start.

 How Long Will It Take?